kkhetarpal/Literature/MarkovDecisionProcess.md

 - Goals & Rewards
   - Reward comprises of a special signal an agent receives from the environment.
 An agent's goal is to maximize the cumulative reward in the long run that it receives.
   - Reward Hypothesis states - that all goals and purposes can be thought of as the maximization of the expected value of the cumulative sum of the receieved scalar reward
   - To ensure the agent learns correctly, rewards must indicate of 'what' we want to accomplish and not 'how' we want to accomplish.
-But isn't this what will lead to credit-assignment problem - This section of the book suggests rewarding the ultimate goal and not rewarding the steps that might lead to the goal.
+But isn't this what will lead to credit-assignment problem?
+Rewarding the ultimate goal and not rewarding the steps that might lead to the goal.
 If rewarded for sub-goals, the agent might end up only learning to achieve those sub-goals and possibly not ever learn about the original goal.
 [Follow-up]
   - Rewards are always and must be computed external to an agent i.e. in the environment.
 In other words, the agent's boundary is drawn at the limit of its control.
 This is done as the agent's ultimate goal is something over it has 'imperfect control'.
   - Agent ends up defining its own internal reward or a sequence of such internal rewards.
 [Follow-up]

+- Formal definition of Goals: Returns
+  - In general, an agent's goal is to maximize the expected sum of rewards i.e the expected return.
+  - Return is some function of the reward sequence.
+A simplest case is the sum of the rewards.
+  - Situations where the agent-environment interface breaks into sub-sequences, are called episodes.
+These episodes usually ending in a special state called the terminal state.
+Tasks with episodoes of these kinds are called episodic tasks.
+The final time step (T) for episodic tasks is finite.
+  - Whereas, cases where the interface does not naturally break into sub-sequences are called continuing tasks.
+The final time step in such cases is not defined and hence the return formulation is problematic for such tasks and could itself be infinite.
+  - For such continuing tasks, the agent tries to take actions such that it maximizes the expected discounted return over time.
+The return is then the sum of discounted rewards.
+Rewards of future time steps are discounted by a discount rate^(k) where k is the time step iterator.
+  - Intuition behind the discounting: the reward received k time steps in the future is worth only (discount rate)^(k-1) times what it would be worth if it was received immediately.
+The idea is that discounting determines the present value of 'future' rewards.
+We do not know what actually the reward in future would be, this is an estimate hence discounted value of the future rewards' value.